LewisT543/msvc-primefinder/README.md

 Please Note: This level of Heroku deployment (free tier) - only has a limited amount of memory (~500MB) so calculating huge primes using this service is not possible currently.
-From my testing the limit is about 180 million before it start throwing out of memory errors.
+From my testing the limit is about 180 million before it starts throwing out of memory errors.

 Possible improvement here could be introducing even more dynamic segment sizing, to allow the segment sizer to create a greater number of smaller segments to reduce memory usage at the cost of calculation speed.